jjackson19862017/Milestone4_Recipes/README.md

 I have chosen a theme of blue.
 The Navbar itself is Dark Blue, and the text is a lighter blue.

 For the main content on the page, I will reverse this.

+### Image Card

+I added an Image Card to the index.html, the image was taken from https://www.forksoverknives.com/plant-based-primer-beginners-guide-starting-plant-based-diet/#gs.w27a6h

+I modified the image so that the white card text could be seen more clearer.